ZmicierGT/fcore/readme.md

 - Use an API to ease the development of AI-strategies for financial markets analysis.
 - Utilize the power of the 'classical' technical and fundamental analyses combined with the modern AI-approach.
 - Use the own backtesting engine which takes into account a lot of issues related to an actual trade/investment and supports strategies involving multiple securities.
-- Perform a real-time screening of the market using the screening API.
+- Perform on-demand screening of the market (based on the latest stock quotes) using the screening API.
 - Generate reports.

 ## Here is a simplified diagram of how Fcore is designed: